fschaeffler/geolocation/README.md

 ## API Documentation

 There are currently no options to set.
-Every method is reactive using [Tracker](http://docs.meteor.com/#tracker), and will automatically update with new location data from the device if pass isWatching parameters is true.
+Some methods are reactive using [Tracker](http://docs.meteor.com/#tracker), and will automatically update with new location data from the device if pass isWatching parameters is true.

+### Geolocation.setOptions()

+Set options for Geolocation before is used (includes: enableHighAccuracy, maximumAge, timeout)

+### Geolocation.error()

+Returns the [position error](https://developer.mozilla.org/en-US/docs/Web/API/PositionError) that is currently preventing position updates.

 ### Geolocation.error()